 - On the Where is your data? page, select Twitter.

-- If this is your first time connecting to Twitter, or if you’ve been here before but want to use a different account this time, click Add new account.
+- If this is your first time connecting to Twitter , click Add new account.

 - Enter your Twitter login credentials and click Authorize app.
 Under Enter account settings, enter your Twitter Handle.
-Click Get data.
+Click Use account.

 Choosing the data you want to retrieve